-Key Areas Key Tasks Strategic Provide analysis and advice to help monitor the Single Electricity Market across the island.
-Develop, monitor and review data visualisation models used to monitor and regulate the Single Electricity Market.
+Key Areas Key Tasks Strategic Provide analysis and advice related to the Single Electricity Market across the island.
 Contribute to policy development in relation to the Single Electricity Market (SEM).
 Maintain an awareness of legal risks and issues relating to electricity regulation.
 Maintain an awareness of EU and Government policy in relation to electricity regulation.
-Operational Disseminate a range of market data and provide quantitative and qualitative analysis of relevant matters relating to electricity regulation.
-Develop complex models to provide supporting evidence for policy decisions.
+Operational Disseminate market data and provide quantitative and qualitative analysis of relevant matters relating to electricity regulation.
 Draft documentation and reports as required by the Utility Regulator.
 Act as a member of specific project teams as defined by Senior Management.
 This will involve providing team input, which may include research, analysis and constructively challenging other team member contributions.
 Maintain an awareness of best practice both within the energy industry and related industries both locally and internationally.

 Develop and/or maintain a good understanding of the principles and practices within the organisation and the industry.
 Develop and/or maintain a good understanding of related external issues and how they apply to their specific area of policy expertise.
 Leadership Lead specific projects as required.
-Demonstrate accountability and strong focus on delivery in your role within Wholesale.
+Demonstrate accountability and strong focus on delivery in your role within the Wholesale Markets Directorate of the Utility Regulator.
 Demonstrate importance of collaborative approach by working closely with other branches within the Utility Regulator and other key stakeholders.
 Financial Management Ensure work objectives are delivered within agreed timescales and budgets.
-Contribute to the planning and monitoring of the Wholesale budget as appropriate.
+Contribute to the planning and monitoring of the Wholesale Markets budget as appropriate.
 Health & Safety Demonstrate responsibility for your own health and safety and that of those with whom you work.
 Contribute to an environment where Health and Safety is promoted and responsibility taken for resolving any issues within Wholesale directorate.
 Risk Management Contribute to the identification of risks, implement and manage appropriate measures to minimise risk within the directorate and inputting onto the Risk Register as required.
 Customer Services Respond to external queries and consultations as appropriate.
-Networking Develop effective working relationship with the senior management team and key members of the regulated companies to ensure effective regulation.
+Networking Develop effective working relationships with the senior management team and key members of the regulated companies to ensure effective regulation.
 Build relationships with key stakeholders in relation to e.g. strategy and policy development etc.